-- (i) the manufacture and sale of quality menswear and ladies wear locally and within the European Union.
-The business activity of the group accounts for the major portion of the group's turnover and financial results and - (II) the operations of a hotel locally
+- (i) the manufacture and sale of quality menswear and ladieswear locally and within the European Union, this business activity of the group accounts for the major portion of the group's turnover and financial results, and - (II) the operations of a hotel locally.

-24. Expenses by nature
+23. Expenses by nature